ucan-wg/spec/README.md

 A UCAN's time bounds MUST NOT be considered valid if the current system time is before the `nbf` field or after the `exp` field.
 This is called "ambient time validity."

-All witnesses MUST contain time bounds equal to or broader than the UCAN being delegated.
-If the witness expires before the outer UCAN — or starts after it — the reader MUST treat the UCAN as invalid.
+All proofs MUST contain time bounds equal to or broader than the UCAN being delegated.
+If the proof expires before the outer UCAN — or starts after it — the reader MUST treat the UCAN as invalid.
 Delegation inside of the time bound is called "timely delegation."
 These conditions MUST hold even if the current wall clock time is inside of incorrectly delegated bounds.

 A UCAN is valid inclusive from the `nbf` time and until the `exp` field.
 If the current time is outside of these bounds, the UCAN MUST be considered invalid.
 When setting these bounds, a delegator or invoker SHOULD account for expected clock drift.
 Use of time bounds this way is called "timely invocation."

 ## 5.2 Principal Alignment

-In delegation, the `aud` field of every witness MUST match the `iss` field of the outer UCAN (the one being delegated to).
+In delegation, the `aud` field of every proof MUST match the `iss` field of the outer UCAN (the one being delegated to).
 This alignment MUST form a chain back to the originating principal for each resource.

 ```
 (Resource)                                                        ─┐